-We may not have sufficient funds to fund the PMA submission to the FDA for our Ablatherm device through completion of the approval process, our ongoing operations and repay our outstanding indebtedness.
+We may not have sufficient funds to fund the PMA submission to the FDA for our Ablatherm device through completion of the approval process and our ongoing operations.

 We have been funding our clinical trials to support the FDA PMA submission for our Ablatherm device using the \$17.4 million net proceeds from a financing we completed in October 2007.
-As of December 31, 2012, we had \in 8.1 million cash and cash equivalents and short terms investments on hand and non-convertible debentures of \$8.0 million of principal amount due June 30, 2014 (see Item 5 "Operating and Financial Review and Prospects" for more information regarding the issuance of our outstanding debentures).
-While we believe our working capital is, as of the date of this annual report, sufficient for our present working capital requirements, including to fund the PMA submission to the FDA for our Ablatherm through completion of the approval process, we will need to raise additional capital to repay our indebtedness when due or in the event of significant delays with the FDA PMA submission.
-If funding is not available on acceptable terms, or at all, we may need to delay the approval process, decrease our operating expenses or renegotiate with the holders of our outstanding debentures.
+As of December 31, 2013, we had €7.7 million in cash and cash equivalents and short terms investments on hand .While we believe our working capital is, as of the date of this annual report, sufficient for our present working capital requirements, including to fund the PMA submission to the FDA for our Ablatherm through completion of the approval process, we may need to raise additional capital in the event of significant delays in the FDA PMA approval.
+If funding is not available on acceptable terms, or at all, we may need to delay the approval process or decrease our operating expenses.
+See Item 5, "Operating and Financial Review and Prospect-Liquidity and Capital Resources."